All-optical correlated noisy channel and its application in recovering quantum coherence: Introduction

-In this paper, we propose an all-optical correlated noisy channel (ACNC) based on four-wave mixing (FWM) processes in hot atomic assembles.
-Different from the conventional correlated noisy channels, the ACNC avoids the electro-optic conversions and its noisy channels are all-optical.
-Due to the unique advantage of all-optical strategy~\cite{Hillerkuss2011,Takeda2019}, the ACNC owns larger operational bandwidth, compared with the conventional correlated noisy channels.
-We show that the ACNC can be used to recover the coherence of quantum systems.
-We consider two types of quantum systems including a coherent state and a two-mode squeezed state (TMSS).
-In addition, we also investigate the effect of imperfect factors on the performance of the ACNC, such as the photon absorptions occurring in the atomic cells and unavoidable losses in light path.
+In this work, we propose an all-optical correlated noisy channel (ACNC) based on four-wave mixing (FWM) processes in hot atomic ensembles and to investigate its capability of recovering quantum coherence.
+Different from conventional correlated noisy channels, the ACNC avoids the electro-optic conversions and its noisy channels are all-optical.
+Due to the unique advantage of all-optical strategy~\cite{Hillerkuss2011,Takeda2019}, the ACNC owns larger operational bandwidth than the conventional correlated noisy channels.
+We use the ACNC to recover the coherence loss of an optical field, that is caused by the attenuation modeled by beam splitting.
+A common amplification process can compensate the attenuation of the complex amplitude of an optical field but cannot recover the loss of coherence.
+The amplification even brings in excessive noise~\cite{Haus1962,Caves1982,Yamamoto1986,Clerk2010}.
+We shall show that utilizing the correlated noise in the attenuation channel and the amplification channel, the ACNC can recovery a portion of coherence while compensating the loss of the complex amplitude.
+We use the Gaussian relative entropy of coherence~\cite{PhysRevA.93.032111} as a coherence measure to quantitatively study the coherence recovery for coherent states and two-mode squeezed states (TMSS).
+In addition, we also investigate the effect of imperfect factors on the performance of the ACNC, such as the photon absorption occurring in the atomic cells and unavoidable losses in light path.

+This paper is organized as follows.
+In Sec.~\ref{sec:ACNC}, we give the design of the ACNC and all the relevant input-output relations for the processes therein.
+In Sec.~\ref{sec:recovery_coherence}, we give a brief review on the coherence measure for Gaussian states and then study the capability of the ACNC for recovering the quantum coherence of a single-mode coherent state and a TMSS.
+We also analyze the the impact of photon loss.
+We summarize our work in Sec.~\ref{sec:conclusion}.